-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in China.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in China.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

 In China, a legal reason provided in the labour contract law (LCL) is always required for an employer to terminate an employment relationship, and such reasons are classified into two situations:

 1. Unilateral termination due to the employee’s fault (‘Termination for cause’) – Termination is allowed only if: a.
 It is proven that the employee fails to meet the recruitment conditions within the probation period; or

 b.the employee seriously violates the internal rules and bylaws established by the employer; or